paljs/prisma-tools/packages/schema/README.md

 }
 ```

-## Contributing
+# Configuration

-This package is part of the PalJS ecosystem.
-For contributing guidelines, please refer to the main repository.
+This package does not require additional configuration files.
+All functionality is accessed through the exported classes and their constructor parameters.

-## License
+# License

 MIT License - see the LICENSE file for details.